 The challenge of accepting that sometimes I win, and other times I lose.
 The challenge of not seeing making art as a challenge but as a need.
 The challenge of not being afraid.

 I consider myself as a curious person that likes to experiment with things and words.

 The word “artist” is like a big coat, everyone can fit in it but it may not suit everyone.
 Sometimes I like to wear that coat, other times it doesn’t match with my clothes.

 I don’t have a problem with the word “artist”, but I do have some troubles with the “art-world”.

-There are several ways to escape from reality - I believe that, most of the time, the problem lies in the amount of time that we lose on thinking about ways to escape, and we should think about why we need to escape.
+There are several ways to escape from reality - I believe that, most of the times, the problem lays on the amount of time that we lose on thinking about ways to escape, and we should think about why do we need to escape.
 My idyllic escape from reality is thinking that our reality is a dream.

 The word innovative is similar to when nothing can tire you, and you just keep on going.
 When you adapt yourself with different and new methods or ways of experimenting.
 It can be new or old.
 They both work, when they have to work.

 I wish I had.
 I hope I will.

 I hope that my artistic practice has its drivers license and can take me far from here, because I don’t.